sfc-gh-srsubramanian/hotelpersonalization-picknstays/README.md

   - `docs/references/AGENT_QUICK_REFERENCE.md` - Quick reference card
 - **🔐 Security Guide**: Role management in `sql/security/` folder
 - **🚀 Deployment Guide**: Step-by-step instructions in `DEPLOYMENT_GUIDE.md`

+---

+## 📚 **About Industry Benchmarks & ROI Estimates**

+### **Data Sources for Hospitality Personalization ROI**

+The revenue and satisfaction improvement ranges mentioned in this README are based on commonly cited hospitality industry benchmarks.
+Typical sources for such estimates include:

+**Industry Research:**
+- Hospitality technology vendor case studies and ROI reports
+- Hotel association research (AHLA, STR, Phocuswright)
+- Customer experience research firms (Forrester, Gartner, McKinsey)
+- Academic hospitality management journals

+**Common Benchmark Ranges:**
+- Revenue lift from personalization: 10-30% (varies by implementation and property type)
+- Guest satisfaction improvements: 15-40% (measured via NPS, CSAT scores)
+- Loyalty/repeat booking increases: 25-60% (for effectively personalized experiences)
+- Churn reduction: 15-30% (through proactive service recovery)

+**Important Considerations:**
+- **Results vary significantly** based on baseline personalization maturity, property type (luxury vs. budget), guest demographics, and implementation quality
+- **This is a demonstration platform** with synthetic data designed to showcase technical capabilities, not to guarantee specific business outcomes
+- **Production ROI depends on** data quality, staff adoption, integration with existing systems, and ongoing optimization
+- **Consult with** your business analytics team and Snowflake account representatives for tailored ROI projections based on your specific context

+### **About This Demo Platform**

+This platform demonstrates:
+- ✅ Technical architecture for unifying guest data
+- ✅ ML-powered scoring and segmentation capabilities
+- ✅ Natural language query interfaces via Snowflake Intelligence
+- ✅ Production-ready code patterns and best practices

+**This is NOT:**
+- ❌ A guarantee of specific business outcomes
+- ❌ A replacement for business case analysis
+- ❌ Production-ready without customization for your data and processes

+**For Production Deployment:** Work with Snowflake Solution Engineers to adapt this platform to your specific data sources, business rules, and ROI targets.

+---

 **Ready to transform your hotel operations with AI-powered personalization!** 🚀